semrush/intergalactic/website/docs/get-started-guide/work-figma/work-figma.md

 - library for experimental components and patterns – **[Experiments](https://www.figma.com/file/n694tB9BkzBkhxetdTiFE8/Experimental-components)**;
 - components for organizing your files and specs – **[Design File Template Library](https://www.figma.com/file/ZDRC056k8PbUFi3qoFAWj9/Design-File-Template-Library)**.

-> **Libraries with UI illustrations, patterns, experiments and email templates are open for editing for all Product Design Team members**.
+> All Product Design Team members have editing access to the Libraries containing UI illustrations, patterns, experiments, and email templates.
 >
-> Therefore, if you have a new illustration, pattern or email template, feel free to add them to the shared libraries.
-This will make it easier for your colleagues to find ready-to-use illustrations, icons and email templates in the future.
+> As a result, if you create any new illustrations, patterns, or email templates, you are encouraged to add them to the shared libraries.
+By doing so, you will facilitate your colleagues in finding readily usable illustrations, icons, and email templates in the future.